donovan680/simpleCSVsorter/README.md

-# simpleCSVsorter: C Program
+# scannerCSVsorter: C Program
-This C program reads a CSV file from the command line and exports a sorted CSV based on a given column
+This C program reads CSV filse from a directory and exports a sorted CSV based on a given column

 ## Required Files
 `simpleCSVsorter.h`: This file contains function prototype declarations used in `simpleCSVsorter.c`.